kostasdrakonakis/php_query_builder/README.md

 		)->compile();
 //Will generate: SELECT * FROM users WHERE user_id = 1 UNION SELECT * FROM users WHERE user_id = 2 UNION SELECT * FROM users WHERE user_id = 3
 ```

+In the union method you have to use the sql() method to get the sql statement and also the compile() method to execute the query.

 The builder also supports custom binded queries and raw queries like this:

 ```php